Your complete 2026 guide

 Distances Are Real

 Perth to Sydney is further than London to Moscow.
-Budget extra days for road trips.
+Budget extra days for road trips, or take a guided day tour for the best local knowledge.

 Wildlife Is Wild